TThis article, is Sous Vide Cooking Safe?, was last updated August 2018.

 Yet some people have misgivings about cooking sous vide.
 One reason is the expense: a lot of home cooks are unwilling to invest in an entirely new infrastructure in which they may not see a lot of advantage.

 Another reason is just the inherent lag time that new technology always faces: is it a fad? or is it here to stay?
 Many people adopt a wait-and-see attitude before they decide to jump on the new technology bandwagon.

 But I think one of the biggest reasons people are reluctant to try sous vide is because they're concerned that cooking sous vide isn't safe.
 Using low temperatures to cook vacuum-sealed food seems like you're just asking for food-borne illnesses.

 And what about all that plastic?

-In fact, these are the three primary safety concerns with sous vide cooking that seem to get brought up on food forums and modernist cooking blogs over and over again: low temperatures, vacuum sealing, and using plastic bags for cooking.
+These are the three primary safety concerns with sous vide cooking that seem to get brought up on food forums and modernist cooking blogs over and over again: low temperatures, vacuum sealing, and using plastic bags for cooking.

 How justified are these concerns?
 Let's look at each one and see what we come up with.

 Sous vide is a French term that translates as "under vacuum."
 You can cook in a sous vide machine by using the water displacement method--lowering the bag slowly into the water and letting the water pressure push the air out of the bag--but sous vide was originally used only with vacuum sealed food.

 A vacuum sealer not only removes more air, it also makes food easier and safer to store before, during, and after cooking it sous vide.
 (I have a lot of articles about this, including: Why Every Kitchen Needs a Vacuum Sealer and How to Save Time, Money, and Food with Your Sous Vide + Vacuum Sealer).

 Restaurants have been using the sous vide method for decades.
 It provides an easy way to bring food to precise temperatures and leave it there until it's ready to be plated--no overcooking, no drying out.